Give back to the community of Monte Rio by getting involved in volunteerism!

 AND SPECIFICALLY TO THE PERFORMANCE STANDARDS - numbered below as per the municipal code

 1. Verify that the number of guestrooms are true to the original plan of the structure and not allow artificial inflation of number of guestrooms.
 Indications of artificial inflation of number of rooms should include remodels of attics and addition of partitions that require passing through a guestroom to access another guestroom.
+Note: it was pointed out at the public meeting in Monte Rio that the PRMD has a broad definition of a bedroom/guestroom and they currently allow 2 guests per room.
+The perfect answer to this would be to define occupancy according to normal single family residential use: 1 master bed room for 2 people all other bedrooms only 1 person per.

 2. Do not allow the plus 2 overnight occupancy rule automatically.